marvosaur/Vacuum-Fluorescent-Display-Driver/README.md

 # Vacuum-Fluorescent-Display-Driver
 the cubeIDE files you'd need for driving a VFD. u8g2 only for startup animation-if you choose to omit it, then u8g2 is unnecessary. main.c, main.h and the .ioc are from STM32CubeIDE if you choose to mess with the onboard MCU.

+Final version of firmware with stable brightness control using PWM on GRID_BLANK

 ## Notes
 Looking at the display driver board facing you, the right side pins are as follows From top to bottom